Parth099/College-Notes/CompSci/CIS3605 - Introduction to Digital Forensics/Week 6 - Midterm/Draft_procedure_DNS_poisoning - Midterm Submission.md

 It is also helpful to understand how DNS works to create Mitigation strategies.
 On the client side a DNS resolver is the tool that queries (iterative or recursive) other servers to collect DNS data about a requested site that is **not** in the cache[^1].
 A company should shut off any unnecessary resolvers in order to decrease the chance of one being intercepted.

-If possible companies should utilize *DNSSRC*(DNS Security Extensions) which signs off on communication making it more secure[^2] but not impossible to break[^3].

 ## Eradication
 Subsequent to a poisoning attack an company could repopulate their DNS records whilst removing any false records.
-Each machine owned by the company will need to have their DNS cache emptied to no longer used to the cached record for the site they were trying to access.
+Each machine owned by the company will need to have their DNS cache emptied to full remove falsified cache records.

+If possible companies should utilize *DNSSRC*(DNS Security Extensions) which signs off on communication making it more secure[^2] but not impossible to break[^3].

 [^1]: https://www.computerhope.com/jargon/d/dns-resolver.htm#why-necessary